gjh33/NoteEx/README.md

 2. Check if you have bundler by typing "bundle" in your command line.
 If no, run `gem install bundler`
 3. Clone this project to your computer
 4. cd into the project directory and run `bundle install`
+5. Run `bundle exec rake db:setup`.
+Subsequent times you can run `bundle exec rake db:migrate` since you don't need to create or seed the database again.
-5. test it's working by running `rails s` on going to your browser and visiting localhost:3000
+6. test it's working by running `rails s` on going to your browser and visiting localhost:3000

 ## Development